Charlotte Child Custody LAWYER

 What is the difference between legal custody and physical custody?

-Legal custody refers to the right to make important decisions about a child's upbringing, such as education and healthcare, while physical custody pertains to where the child lives and the time they spend with each parent.
+Legal custody refers to the authority to make major decisions about a child's upbringing, while physical custody relates to where the child lives and daily care arrangements.

 At what age can children express their preferences regarding custody?